puneet-softdev/puneet-softdev/README.md

 https://github.com/puneet-softdev/consume_githubapi - This will consume Popular GitHub Api and will show Repos Listing in Android app.
 Repo detail will get open with Shared Element Transition.
 It uses MVVM, Dagger, RxJava, DataBinding

-Espresso with Kotlin - Working on it so that anyone start look into it and start working with Espresso directly for UI Automation Test which includes:- Activity Launch, Button Actions, Activity Displayed or not, Typing Texts, Menus Actions and Recyclerview actions and scrolling etc.
+https://github.com/puneet-softdev/Espresso-with-Kotlin (Espresso with Kotlin) - This is so that anyone can start working with Espresso directly for UI Automation Test which includes:- Activity Launch, Button Actions, Activity Displayed or not, Typing Texts, Menus Actions and Recyclerview actions and scrolling etc.